JMante1/LabArchives_CodeDisplayWidget/README.md

 This is a widget to display code for LabArchives.
 Use it by pasting the "snippet" of code into the box and enter it into your notebook.
 Currently, this supports python and javascript.

 # Install
+Open the Widgets manager in LabArchives.
+Create a new custom widget.
+Paste html_code in Widgeth Html editor Source, and the script_code in the script editor (make sure both are blank before pasting any code in).

 # Simple Edits
+## Adding more languages
 If more code languages are required add them to script_code the array hljs.configure({language:["python", "javascript"]}.
 Other available languages are found at https://github.com/highlightjs/highlight.js/blob/master/SUPPORTED_LANGUAGES.md.

+## Adding different display styles
 Alternative styles can be chosen by editing the html link at the top of the document.

-Note the background colour must be changed seperately ()
+Note the background colour must be changed seperately in script_code: html_code = '<div style="background-color: #282c34"><pre><code>'+doc_url+'</code></pre></div>'.

 Find alternatives using: https://highlightjs.org/static/demo/